Max Ophüls: Style

 All his works feature his distinctive smooth camera movements, complex crane and dolly sweeps, and tracking shots.

+Ophüls' style inspired Stanley Kubrick, who once stated that Ophüls "did some brilliant work.
+I particularly admired his fluid camera techniques."

-Many of his films inspired filmmakers like Paul Thomas Anderson, who gave an introduction on the restored DVD of The Earrings of Madame de...
+Paul Thomas Anderson gave an introduction on the restored DVD of The Earrings of Madame de...
 (1953).

 Some of his films are narrated from the point of view of the female protagonist.
 Film scholars have analyzed films such as Liebelei (1933), Letter from an Unknown Woman (1948), and Madame de...
 (1953) as examples of the woman's film genre.

 Nearly all of his female protagonists had names beginning with "L" (Leonora, Lisa, Lucia, Louise, Lola, etc.)

 Actor James Mason, who worked with Ophüls on two films, wrote a short poem about the director's love for tracking shots and elaborate camera movements: